Tactile symbols help individuals who are blind or visually impaired and may also have complex communication disabilities to express themselves.

 More on Blissymbols

-For a quick-and-dirty (or more in-depth) understanding of Blissymbols, refer to the links below.
+For a quick overview (or more in-depth) of Blissymbols, see the links below.

 - Intro to Blissymbols